Administration Building Conversion of Walnut Springs Elementary

 - Schematic Design

 On Jan.
 25, 2021, DSISD Board of Trustees approved Weaver & Jacobs as the Construction Managers at Risk for the administration building conversion of Walnut Springs Elementary.
 At the Jan.
 25 meeting, the architecture firm Corgan presented a review of the programming process and explained that various options related to scope will affect the project's overall cost.
-Construction will begin in the fall of 2021 with expected completion in May of 2022.

 Why was a decision made to move the district’s central office/Child Care Center to the WSE building?
 The current DSISD Administration Building was built in 1948 and is well beyond its useful life.
 Multiple facility assessments spanning more than a decade have identified significant issues with internal and external building components, including roofing, walls, windows, HVAC, electrical and plumbing.
 This option of converting a former school rather than constructing a brand new administration building was chosen to prioritize instructional facilities, as this approach has a lower cost than new construction.
 In addition to office space, this repurposed building will serve as a district and community hub.
 The child care center will double in size to accommodate additional children of staff and DSISD will have appropriate space for professional learning and staff training activities, community education programs, and expansion of support services.
 For more on the benefits that this facility will provide to the district’s staff and students, see this fact sheet.